 How to rearrange individual blocks

 To rearrange blocks, you have two options.
 You can use the Up or Down arrow when hovering over a block to move the block in that respective direction:

 Putting it all together

-Once you pick up the flow of how things work with Gutenberg, it’s fairly painless and intuitive.
+Once you pick up the flow of how things work with the new block editor, it’s fairly painless and intuitive.